 Spend the day perusing the exhibits at Cameron Art Museum.
-With an admission of $10 or less, visitors can take in historical and modern pieces in downtown Wilmington.
+With an admission of $10 or less, visitors can take in historical and modern pieces.

 Admire the works of nearby artists and groups at the Fourth Friday Gallery Walk, coordinated by the Arts Council of Wilmington.
 This is a must-do activity for art lovers and connoisseurs, so plan to take an evening stroll downtown and explore as many of the 22 locations and galleries that partake in this monthly event as you’d like.

 Dance the night away with family and friends at the Downtown Sundown Concert Series, a free event that runs every Friday throughout the summer.
 Most performances feature tribute bands such as the Rolling Stones or Beatles, so you can sing along to old-time favorites and familiar tunes!